LarsWerkman/Lobsterpicker/README.md

 * color wheel you prefer (wheel only)
 * color wheel and a before and after circle in the middle
-* color wheel and a slider/toggle for switching between different color spaces
+* color wheel and a slider for switching between different color spaces
-* color wheel, a slider/toggle for the colorspace and the opacity
+* color wheel, a slider for the colorspace and the opacity
-* slider only, toggle for shades of one colors only
 * slider only, toggle for 5 different shades you define
+* slider only and opacity

 #### color wheel you prefer (wheel only)